Peter-Bradley/stan-tv-challenge/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

+Getting started with application
+- Get Latest Version of NodeJS
+- Get Lastest Version of Git
+- Open a Command Window
+- Clone repository via `git clone https://github.com/Wargamers117/stan-tv-challenge.git`
+- Enter into the cloned folder in the command window via `cd stan-tv-challenge`
+- run `npm install` in the command window
+- run `npm start` in the command window

+The application will now start a local instance of the application at [http://localhost:3000](http://localhost:3000)

+Technical Architecture Decisions

 Additional Features Liked to Implement
 - Selecting types of programs displayed via links on top of screen